prashant97sikarwar/Phishing-website-detection/README.md

 4. KNN
 5. ANN

-All these models are trained on the dataset and evaluation of the model is done with the test dataset
+All these models are trained on the dataset and evaluation of the model is done with the test dataset.